Husk-Finance/website/src/utils/README.md

 ## Notes

-- The 7-day threshold is calculated from the current date/time
+- The 7-day threshold is calculated from the current timestamp
-- All date comparisons use JavaScript's `Date` object
+- All date comparisons use Unix timestamps (milliseconds)
-- Positions without a `createdAt` field default to epoch (1970-01-01)
+- Positions without a `createdAt` field default to 0 (epoch)
 - The utility functions do not mutate the original data; they return new arrays